 Latest News

-- Nakanohito of the Tokyo Metropolitan Foundation for History and Culture Vol. 3 The work of the Arts Council Tokyo Tokyo Smart Culture Project [Part II]
+- Tokyo Metropolitan Foundation for History and Culture: Insider Vol. 3 Arts Council Tokyo TOKYO Smart Culture Project [Part 2]

-- Nakanohito of the Tokyo Metropolitan Foundation for History and Culture Vol. 3 The work of the Arts Council Tokyo Tokyo Smart Culture Project [Part 1]
+- Tokyo Metropolitan Foundation for History and Culture: Insider Vol. 3 Arts Council Tokyo TOKYO Smart Culture Project [Part 1]

 - The work of Nakanohito Vol. 2 "in charge of social symbiosis" of the Tokyo Metropolitan Foundation for History and Culture [Part II]